VishalNayek/github-repo-intelligence/readme.md

 ## 🧠 What I'm Learning

-This project is designed to practice real-world backend concepts:
+This project is designed to practice real-world backend and AI engineering concepts:

 * Python application architecture
 * FastAPI